+'''

-cmjob share-fsx-instance <name or FSx ID> --with <user names> cmjob share-fsx-instance <name or FSx ID> --stop-sharing
+cmjob share-fsx-instance < name or FSx ID> --with < user names>

+'''

 Users do not need FSx-specific tokens to submit a job with an FSx instance.
 Using this approach for user-managed FSx instances gives the cluster administrator more control over the creation and deletion of FSx instances.